formal-land/shared-documentation/review-process.md

 ## CI

 The CI should be green before merging a pull request.
 In the CI, we try to have a good coverage of the code with tests, as well as a linter and formatter to check the code style.
+We also of course compile the Coq proofs if there are some.